The Institution operates through defined Principal Offices.

 It defines territorial jurisdiction and structural limits.

-It fixes the framework from which governance and architectural order proceed.
+It fixes the foundations from which territorial governance and architectural order proceed.

 It preserves institutional coherence across generations.